-April 26: Alpine Arts Center, middle school writing workshop
+April 26: Alpine Arts Center, middle school writing workshop, Edwards, Colorado

-July 15: Walking Mountain Science Center, children's nature writing workshop
+July 15: Walking Mountain Science Center, children's poetry workshop, Avon, Colorado

-July 19-23: Writing the Rockies Conference at Western Colorado State University
+July 19-23: Writing the Rockies Conference at Western Colorado State University, Gunnison, Colorado

 Liverpool University Press, (Pavilion Poetry) My Dark Horses, April 2017.